literallysofia/literallysofia/README.md

 - [Master Thesis](https://hdl.handle.net/10216/128542): Automatic Generation of Synthetic Website Wireframe Datasets from Source Code
 - [WebWire](https://github.com/literallysofia/webwire): A tool capable of generating images of hand-drawn wireframes from real websites
+- [Porto Campus Studios](https://portocampustudios.com): A website to showcase housing for students in Porto, Portugal
 - [literallysofia.github.io](https://literallysofia.github.io): An online resume and portfolio based on Gatsby and React

 📍 Currently working as an iOS Engineer @ [Qonto](https://qonto.com/en)